 As most of you know, I’ve had quite the health journey in my life.
 After years of not knowing what I have, of desperation and not knowing how to cope anymore, I can finally see some light at the end of the tunnel.
 For all of those who asked, here is my story of getting diagnosed with Fibromyalgia.

 A few days before my birthday I went back to see her.
-She is sure I have fibromyalgia.
+She is sure I have FMS.
 She also told me that I will have worse times and better times.
 But that now we know what it is and can control it the best we can.
 I must say I did not really know how to feel…I felt numb and relieved at the same time.
 Finally, after so many years I finally have an answer.
 And I feel mad, mad that no doctor in Portugal took me serious enough.
 Mad that I had to suffer for so long, that I was called lazy for so long, that I was so misunderstood….but I try not to dwell on it.

 Having fibromyalgia sucks.
 It hurts.
-It’s always there, like a reminder.
+It’s always there, as a reminder.
 And if I happen to have a good, pain-free day and do too much, I pay for it the next day.
 It’s a learning process and I am taking baby steps, but I refuse to stop learning, refuse to stop trying and refuse to let this disease, this condition, illness or whatever you want to call it, control my life.
 I have good days and I have days when I want this all to stop.
-But for now the good days have been better than the bad ones.
+But for now, the good days have been better than the bad ones.
 Working helps me a lot, because it gives me a purpose, a reason to get up every day.
 Probably also helps that I like my job, right?

 If you guys want me to write more posts like these, let me know.
 And if you know someone who suffers from fibro or you suffer from it, reach out to me.
-We can support each other and help each other get through this everyday.
+We can support each other and help each other get through this every day.